hcorona-zz/diversity-inclusion/event-planning.md

 ## Collecting Feedback
 - [ ] After the event, identify areas for improvement.
 Send out an event feedback form that includes a question on whether participant accessibility needs were met.

+## Funding Travel for people with Accessibility needs
+- [ ] For those receiving travel scholarships, we strongly recommend that any additional travel costs incurred due to accessibility considerations be covered by conference organizers—not the participant.